Results.

 |

-Prior-permit requirement for public assemblies violates constitutional freedoms of assembly and expression.
+Prior permit requirement for public assemblies held an unconstitutional prior restraint on freedom of assembly and expression.

 |